-Register a circle, where the circle's center is at the current XYZ location.
-To register a circle, jog the tip to the circle's center, press ENTER and then press the "4" key (for: Circle).
-The display will prompt for the circle's diameter.
-Type the diameter of the circle and press ENTER.
+Registers a circle, where the circle's center is at the current XYZ location.
+To register a circle, jog the tip to the circle's center and press POINT MENU, and then press the key 4 (for circle).
+The display will prompt you to type the following data:

+Radius: Type the Radius of the circle and press ENTER.